vippsas/vipps-woocommerce/README.md

 <!-- START_METADATA
 ---
-title: Recurring Payments for WooCommerce
+title: Vipps Recurring Payments for WooCommerce
 sidebar_position: 1
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

-# Recurring Payments for WooCommerce
+# Vipps Recurring Payments for WooCommerce

+*This plugin is built and maintained by [Everyday AS](https://everyday.no) and is hosted on [GitHub](https://github.com/vippsas/vipps-recurring-woocommerce).*

 <!-- START_COMMENT -->
 💥 Please use the plugin pages on [https://developer.vippsmobilepay.com](https://developer.vippsmobilepay.com/docs/vipps-plugins/). 💥